Radcliffe Chambers London Chambers

 The Legal Cheek View

 Formed in 2006 from the merger of 11 Old Square and 11 New Square, Radcliffe Chambers is an esteemed chancery set.
-With tenants working across the spectrum of both traditional chancery and commercial chancery, the set was further expanded in 2015 through being joined by a “highly regarded team of commercial and insolvency barristers” from 11 Stone Buildings.
-All now housed within Lincoln’s Inn, Radcliffe Chambers is made up of 71 barristers, including 12 KCs, many of whom are frequently working on leading cases in their specific practice areas.
+With tenants working across the spectrum of both traditional chancery and commercial chancery, the set was further expanded some 15 years ago through being joined by a “highly regarded team of commercial and insolvency barristers” from 11 Stone Buildings.
+All now housed within Lincoln’s Inn, Radcliffe Chambers is made up of over 70 barristers, including 12 KCs, many of whom are frequently working on leading cases in their specific practice areas.

 Considering what drew them to the set as an aspiring barrister, one tenant says: “I was initially attracted to Radcliffe by the prospect of high-quality work from across the Chancery spectrum: from pensions to insolvency, from offshore and onshore trusts, traditional property and probate matters, to financial regulation, professional negligence, and tax.
 Radcliffe has delivered exactly that, in spades.”
 It is certainly true that there is a great variety of work on offer.
 Within the traditional chancery sphere, matters range from advising on wills to real estate litigation, whilst commercial chancery covers everything from banking and financial services to insolvency and restructuring matters.
-The set also has particularly renowned expertise when it comes to charity law.
+As one says, “from ancient charities to modern pension funds, we work at the cutting edge of the law.”
 Tenants find themselves representing individuals, companies, local authorities, and regulators, to name just a few possibilities, and appear before courts of all levels.

 Continue reading

 “I am incredibly lucky to have such an interesting job,” one insider says.
 “Every day brings something new, whether it is the life story of someone born over 100 years ago, a technical point of law, or a tactical decision to make in settlement discussions”.
 Another adds that “complex legal problems, oral advocacy and the challenge of finding practical solutions never fails to stimulate”.
 It seems that Radcliffe is also growing: in addition to their expansion into more commercial work, there is also an increasing amount of international work especially in the major offshore jurisdictions, such as the Cayman Islands and Singapore.
 A tenant says “there is a real sense that chambers is buzzing with work, and growing fast but with confidence.
-The number of KCs is expanding rapidly — two members took silk this year — which means more opportunities ‘in house’ for the juniors to do led work”.
+The number of KCs is expanding rapidly, which means more opportunities ‘in house’ for the juniors to do led work”.
 It sounds like an exciting time to be at Radcliffe!

 With so much good work going on, do the tenants at Radcliffe have any time to relax?
 Well, we are told that “when things are busy it can be pretty 24/7 but there’s always downtime to be enjoyed during quieter periods”.
 Each afternoon, members try to find the time to meet for a cup of tea, a daily ritual which embodies the spirit of this convivial chambers.
 Pupils are encouraged to attend, giving them an excellent opportunity to mingle, make connections, and seek advice.
 “Chambers has always been a very sociable place, with morning coffee, afternoon tea and evening drinks all regular fixtures,” says one tenant.
-We also hear that there is a “vigorous programme of business development events with solicitors” — these events are often hosted on the roof terrace in New Square.
+There’s also a “fancy Christmas dinner” and a “vigorous programme of business development events with solicitors” which are often hosted on the roof terrace in New Square.

-We are told chambers “encourages members to priorities their work life balance”.
+What’s more, we are told chambers “encourages members to prioritize their work life balance”.
 One junior explains that “compared to friends in other chambers, I think I have an excellent work life balance.
 I work hard, but (with very rare exceptions) I get time off every evening and weekend”.
 The members are also said to be a supportive bunch, with someone always available to speak to if you need help with anything.
-“We are a team and work to establish a collegiate and supportive ethos,” on source tells us.
+“We are a team and work to establish a collegiate and supportive ethos,” one source tells us.
 Another concurs: “I know that if I am struggling with something or have a question, there will be multiple members who are ready and willing to help work through a problem with me”.
+The clerking team is said to offer “regular practice management meetings in which members can talk about how their recent practice has been going and what they would like to do going forward.”

 Those wishing to apply for pupillage should submit their CV and covering letter via an online form on the chambers’ website.
 Around 30 candidates will be invited to a short first-round interview, which involves general questions.
 A maximum of 10 candidates are invited back to a more extensive second-round interview, which involves preparing a written opinion in advance, and a mock client conference.
 A number of ethical questions will also be posed to candidates in order to assess their intuition.